Ingredient Spotlight: Baobab Extract

 This is especially good news for anyone with sensitive skin, including the puffiness and itching that often accompany common allergies.
 These cooling qualities also help to ease the redness and flushing that may result from a tough physical workout, sun exposure, or simply high heat.

-Our upcoming foaming face wash, T.L.C.
-Tender Loving Cleanser (available August 20th), combines baobab extract with antiseptic goldenseal and soothing aloe vera to lift away impurities while controlling the skin’s inflammatory defense responses.
+Our NEW foaming face wash, T.L.C.
+Tender Loving Cleanser, combines baobab extract with antiseptic goldenseal and soothing aloe vera to lift away impurities while controlling the skin’s inflammatory defense responses.

 Dynamic Infusion Technology™, our multi-patented delivery system, works 26 times faster, so the product is highly effective and your skin gets active benefits pronto.